mantidproject/mantid/docs/source/algorithms/PolDiffILLReduction-v1.rst

 This algorithm performs polarised diffraction reduction for the D7 instrument at the ILL.
 With each call, this algorithm processes one type of data which is a part of the whole experiment.
 The logic is resolved by the property **ProcessAs**, which governs the reduction steps based on the requested type.
-It can be one of the 7: absorber, beam, transmission, container, quartz, vanadium, and sample.
+It can be one of the 8: absorber, empty beam, beam-with-absorber, transmission, container, quartz, vanadium, and sample.
 The full data treatment of the complete experiment should be build up as a chain with multiple calls of this algorithm over various types of acquisitions.
 The sequence should be logical, typically as enumerated above, since the later processes need the outputs of earlier processes as input.
 The common mandatory input is a run file (numor), or a list of them.
 In case a list is provided, coming for example from a scan over twoTheta angle,